UniMath/agda-unimath/src/simplicial-type-theory/directed-cubes.lagda.md

 ## Idea

 Given a [natural number](elementary-number-theory.natural-numbers.md) 𝑛, the
-{{#concept "standard simplicial 𝑛-cube" Disambiguation="simplicial type theory" Agda=simplicial-cube}}
+{{#concept "standard directed 𝑛-cube" Disambiguation="simplicial type theory" Agda=simplicial-cube}}
 consists of 𝑛-fold pairs of elements of the
 [directed interval](simplicial-type-theory.directed-interval-type.md).
 The
-standard simplicial 0-cube is defined to be the
+standard directed 0-cube is defined to be the
 [unit type](foundation.unit-type.md).

 ## Definitions

-### The standard simplicial cubes
+### The standard directed cubes

 ```agda
 simplicial-cube : ℕ → UU lzero